smartcar/starter-app-react-node/client/README.md

 ## About the code

 **Custom configuration**: The configuration file `config.js` contains application specific settings that allow for quick customizations.
-Includes displayed properties, UI, unit system, mode (live, test, simulated), brand select, single select.
+Includes displayed properties, UI, unit system, mode (live, simulated), brand select, single select.
 Customize one of the four prebuilt configurations or build your own from scratch!

 **Components**: